Coder-2917/Area-and-Perimeter-Finder-for-the-TI-84-Plus-CE-CSE/README.md

  - [TIlp](https://sourceforge.net/projects/tilp/) (Linux)
  - [ticonnectce.latealways.dev](https://ticonnectce.latealways.dev) (ChromeOS, or any OS compatible with WebUSB).

+Make sure you're sending AREA.8xp, because Area-Perimeter_Finder.py is just the program ported to Python

 Typing the Program:
 ======================================================

-If you cannot install it, you can simply copy the code from the Source_Code.txt file into your calculator.
+If you cannot install it, you can simply copy the code from the src(AREA-8xp).txt file into your calculator.

 For commands like ClrHome, Input, Output(, and Disp, you have to press [prgm] and scroll over to where it says [I/O].
  Then, you will be able to scroll up or down to find those commands.